darrickren/comp551-linear-regression-assignment/README.md

 # Linear Regression Assignment

-This repository contains the complete implementation for a **Linear Regression assignment**, designed to be **run primarily on Google Colab**.
+This repository contains the complete implementation for a **Linear Regression Model**, designed to be **run primarily on Google Colab**.
-The project includes data preprocessing, feature engineering, linear regression from scratch, and model evaluation.
+The project includes data preprocessing, feature engineering, linear regression, and model evaluation.

 ---